benblack769/city_gen/notes.md

 GRAPHICS NOTE: The smallest sizes might have have tiled graphics, as in a map, if it is too slow.

-MAX SIZE: This will allow for world sizes around 10,000x10,000 on an ordinary machine.
+MAX SIZE: This will allow for world sizes around 4,000x4,000 on an ordinary machine.

+### Tiling implementation notes

 ## Traits/Attributes: